jeblundell/multiplyr/cran-comments.md

 of R; the expressions are passed along to the relevant node via clusterEvalQ and executed there, where there is a binding.

+## Best practice deviation
+I understand that it is preferred that functions do not do modification in place and instead return a new, modified value of some operation.
+This package deviates from that practice since the whole point is that underlying data is a shared memory object: I hope this is made clearer by its implementation as a reference class.

 ## Downstream dependencies
 No downstream dependencies